nonoesp/GettingArchitectureDoneKit/README.md

 *Formerly called **NOGrasshopperUtil***

 Just-add-water functions in Grasshopper for Rhino to perform frequent design and architecture tasks.
 This library is part of the [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=GHUtil) project.
+Follow [@GettingArchDone](http://twitter.com/GettingArchDone) on Twitter to keep updated.

 ## Usage

-Just download *NOGrasshopperUtil.gh* and drag it onto Grasshopper.
+Just download *GettingArchitectureDoneKit.gh* and drag it onto Grasshopper.
 There are various clusters to simplify frequent tasks.

 Currently, the documentation is incomplete, and the Grasshopper library contains more functions than is written below.
 An update with a cleanup of documentation and library will arrive soon.